RebeccaHartmanDND/Twitch-Task-Board/README.md

 - **Task Progress**: Track your tasks, mark them as completed, and manage ongoing tasks.
 - **Cycling Commands**: Displays chat commands every few seconds for easy reference.
 - **User-Specific and Moderator Commands**: Users can manage their own tasks, while moderators can manage all users' tasks.
+- **Auto-scrolling Task Board**: Automatically scrolls the task board to stay up-to-date with tasks, ensuring smooth viewing.
+- **Completed Tasks Counter**: Displays the number of completed tasks out of the total.

 ## Table of Contents